yanmingsohu/yanmingsohu/README.md

 # Find a job

-I live in Belgrade now, I am looking for a programming job, I know C++/Java/JavaScript/Golang, I can program in Windows/macOS/Linux/Embedded platforms, I have used MSSQL/Oracle/MySQL/PostgreSQL/Redis/Mongo/Hadoop, I am the CEO of a small company.
-I design system functions, database structures and complete coding based on requirements.
-I have worked on software for education/medical/automotive embedding/subway operation data, etc.
+I live in Belgrade now, I am looking for a programming job, I know C++/Java/JavaScript/Golang, I can program in Windows/macOS/Linux/Embedded platforms, I have used MSSQL/Oracle/MySQL/PostgreSQL/Redis/Mongo/Hadoop,

 I used to be the CEO of a small company.
 I designed system functions, database structure and completed coding according to the requirements.
 I have worked on software for education/medical/automotive embedding/subway operation data, etc.